 What Workers’ Compensation Insurance Is

 Workers’ compensation insurance is part of a no-fault reimbursement system designed to protect both employers and employees.
-Employers get policies to cover injured employees’ medical bills and lost wages in exchange for protection from civil suits.
+States mandate most employers get policies to cover injured employees’ medical bills and lost wages in exchange for protection from civil suits.
 Workers’ compensation policies help employees who are sick or injured get back to work.

 In some situations, employees may still be able to sue employers for workplace injuries and diseases like if an employee believes his or her employer was reckless or intentionally caused him or her harm.
 One way employers can protect themselves from these lawsuits is with employers’ liability insurance, which is usually included as part two of workers’ compensation insurance.
 It pays for your legal defense if an injured employee decides to sue.

 What Workers’ Compensation Insurance Covers

 State workers’ compensation requirements vary, but most policies cover injuries and illnesses that stem from the injured party’s occupation.
 However, just because an injury happens at work doesn’t mean it is necessarily a workplace injury.
 An injury or illness has to occur in the course and scope of employment.

 For instance, a construction worker on a job site in Foggy Bottom who falls off a ladder and gets hurt is probably covered as long as he wasn’t goofing off or under the influence of drugs or alcohol.
 The same is usually true for a Capitol Hill copywriter who needs surgery for her carpal tunnel or a NoMa janitor who can show his exposure to harmful chemicals made him sick.
 However, workers’ comp insurers typically deny claims that involve recreational activities, intoxicated participants, horseplay, or fights.

 While workers’ compensation insurance is mandatory in most state, employers typically need other business policies to protect their assets.
 A simple and affordable way to get that protection is with a business owner’s policy (BOP).

 What Washington, D.C., Workers’ Compensation Insurance Covers